Nevertheless he saved them for his name’s sake, that he might make his mighty power known. Psalm 106:8

 The Lord Calls Samuel

-1 The child Samuel ministered to the Lord before Eli.
+1 The child Samuel ministered to the Lord in the presence of Eli.
 The word of the Lord was rare in those days.
-There were not many visions, then.
+There were not many visions then.

-2 At that time, when Eli was laid down in his place (now his eyes had begun to grow dim, so that he could not see), 3 and the Lord’s lamp hadn’t yet gone out, and Samuel had laid down in the Lord’s temple where the ark of the Lord was, 4 The Lord called Samuel.
+2 At that time, when Eli was laid down in his place (now his eyes had begun to grow weak, so that he could not see), 3 and the Lord’s lamp had not yet gone out, and Samuel had laid down in the Lord’s temple where the ark of the Lord was, 4 the Lord called Samuel.
 He said, “Here I am.”

 5 He ran to Eli and said, “Here I am, for you called me.”

 He said, “I didn’t call.
 Lie down again.”

 He went and lay down.
 6 The Lord called yet again, “Samuel!”

 Samuel arose and went to Eli and said, “Here I am, for you called me.”

 He answered, “I didn’t call, my son.
 Lie down again.”

 7 Now Samuel didn’t yet know the Lord, neither was the word of the Lord yet revealed to him.

 8 The Lord called Samuel again the third time.
 He arose and went to Eli and said, “Here I am, for you called me.”

 Eli perceived that the Lord had called the child.

 9 Therefore Eli said to Samuel, “Go, lie down.
 It shall be, if he calls you, that you shall say, ‘Speak, Lord; for your servant hears.’ ” So Samuel went and lay down in his place.

 The Lord’s Jugdment against Eli

 10 The Lord came, and stood, and called as at other times, “Samuel!
 Samuel!”

 Then Samuel said, “Speak; for your servant hears.”